rummelj/bindingjs/README.md

 If this does not help you, please [create an issue](https://github.com/rummelj/bindingjs/issues/new) and we'll be in touch as soon as we can.

-- Debug connector
-- What if something goes wrong
-- Reporting Bugs

 How to Contribute
 -----------------